 As a direct result of Lott’s work to transform the AAM, it has been better able serve its constituents through enhanced membership offerings, accreditation, annual meetings and by sharing and promoting best practices.
 Furthermore, AAM member institutions, from art museums to science centres, arboretums and historic houses are better understood and supported because of the success of AAM’s annual “Museum Advocacy Days,” which Lott leads.
 This effort results in increased funding for museums, libraries and other cultural institutions across the US.

-During the pandemic in 2020, Lott has been the epitome of a strong leader.
+During the pandemic, Lott has been the epitome of a strong leader.
 Through her leadership, AAM has provided vital information for museum professionals and has tirelessly advocated for government funding for the industry.